Oil approaches $80 a barrel; supply starts to look tight

 U.S. crude inventories are expected to have fallen by 800,000 barrels in the latest week, according to a Reuters survey.
 Data published by the American Petroleum Institute (API) on Tuesday showed a fall of 8.6 million barrels.
 [EIA/S] [API/S]

-Outside the United States, traders have been focusing on the impact of U.S. sanctions against Iran that will target oil exports from November.
+Outside the United States, traders have been focussing on the impact of U.S. sanctions against Iran that will target oil exports from November.

 “Iran is increasingly becoming the preoccupation of the crude market.
 The last couple of weeks have seen the expected squeeze on Iranian crude flows taking shape, with overall outflows down markedly,” consultant JBC Energy said.